 -

-Elimination of Residence Permit Renewal Stress: With citizenship, you will no longer need to renew your residence permit card annually.
+Elimination of Residency Extension Stress: By obtaining citizenship, you will no longer need to renew your residence card annually.

 Understanding the difference between these two concepts is key: